How to Fix a ‘Snaggle Tooth’: Options, Costs & More.

 The cost of traditional braces ranges from $4,000 to $7,000.

 There are downsides to lingual braces.
 You may speak with a lisp for the first few weeks.
-They are harder to adjust.
+They are harder to adjust to.
 You will have to avoid certain foods like carrots, which can dislodge the braces.

-The average cost for this procedure ranges from $6,000 to $13,000, depending on the metal used, the skill of your dentist, the cost of living in your area, and how intricately the materials must be bonded to your teeth.
+Lingual braces are the most expensive of braces options.
+The average cost for this treatment ranges from $6,000 to $13,000, depending on the metal used, the skill of your dentist, the cost of living in your area, and how intricately the materials must be bonded to your teeth.

 You must comply with the aligner treatment plan, whether you choose traditional aligners or doctor-monitored, at-home aligners.
 If you do not wear the aligners for at least 22 hours per day, your teeth will not straighten properly.